Kapil Muni Tiwary

 Kapil Muni Tiwary (1932 – 26 April 2021) was an Indian professor and head of the department of Linguistics and Literature at Patna University and a professor of English in Yemen.

 Tiwary published many articles in Yemen Times Newspaper during the period 2000/2004.
 His articles were about Indian loan words into Arabic and vice versa.

 Biography

-Kapil Muni Tiwary was born in Nainijor village in the Kanyakubja Brahmin family of Bhojpur District of Bihar, India.
+Kapil Muni Tiwary was born in Nainijor village in a Bhumihar family of 'Nainijora Tiwary' clan in Bhojpur District of Bihar, India.
 He graduated from the University of Pennsylvania in 1966 with a dissertation on grammar and phonology, Comparative reconstruction of Indo-Iranian sounds: On the basis of 'An Avesta grammar in comparison with Sanskrit, part 1' by A. V. Williams Jackson.

 Tiwary was a scholar of South Asian languages.
 He has published on such topics as echo words in Bhojpuri and has argued that echo-word constructions (in which "a word is repeated without its initial consonant, sometimes with a vowel change") can function as a kind of secret language.
 He coined the term "institutionalized weeping" in a study of weeping among Tamil women.

 Tiwary died on 26 April 2021.